 IBM has just installed its IBM Quantum System One in Shin-Kawasaki Sozo-no-Mori for Japan’s Quantum Innovation Initiative Consortium (QIIC).

-It’s the 2nd commercial quantum computer outside of a lab, after one was brought to Fraunhofer Institute in Germany in June.
+It’s the second IBM quantum computer outside of a lab, after one was brought to Fraunhofer Institute in Germany in June.

 By Katia Moskvitch

 Quantum is about more than just technology.
 Crucial variables like these should propel us into quantum computing’s digital future — one that’s poised to revolutionize our world.
 Now that quantum computers are emerging, these are the variables we must get right.